larsacus/theonlylars.com/source/_posts/2012-12-15-larsadcontroller-3-dot-0-rc.markdown

 keywords: "iAd,iOS,iOS development,AdMob,iAd Integration,easy,LARSAdController,ad mediation,iOS mediation,iOS house ads"
 ---

-_*Note: This is pre-release software and is still in-development.
-If you need a production version, please refer to the [master branch](https://github.com/larsacus/LARSAdController) for production code.*_
+_Edit Jan 10, 2013: Since publishing this post, [LARSAdController v3.0 has been pushed to the master branch](/blog/2013/01/10/stupid-easy-ads-with-larsadcontroller-3-dot-0/) on [github](https://github.com/larsacus/LARSAdController/)!_

-I've been working hard on refactoring [LARSAdController 2.0](https://github.com/larsacus/LARSAdController) into a more modular and maintainable state over the past few months.
+I've been working hard on refactoring [LARSAdController 2.0](https://github.com/larsacus/LARSAdController/tree/2.1.1) into a more modular and maintainable state over the past few months.
 I think it's finally in a place that could warrant some final testing from other developers before being merged into the master branch.

 Let's take a look at what's changed:

 ##A New Class Prefix
 I've been using the class prefix `LARS` for all of my open-source classes.
 While this really is short and unique, it's always felt pretty egotistical to have my name plastered all over my classes.
 This is just how I feel from this side of the keyboard.
 Does it look the same from the user's end?
 Let me know what you think.

-Anyway, I've migrated new classes to the new `TOL` prefix, for [@TheOnlyLars](https://twitter.com/theonlylars).
+Anyway, I've migrated new classes to the new `TOL` prefix, for [@**T**he**O**nly**L**ars](https://twitter.com/theonlylars).
 This feels more anonymous and I haven't seen the prefix used by anyone else before, yet.
 I'd love to know if someone well known _is_ using the `TOL` class prefix.
 If I feel like I like this prefix better, I may just start using it for everything.

 I also like that it sounds like "toll".
 I have grand visions of having some cool project named `TOLBooth`, `TOLRoad`, or `TOLHouse`.
 I can't think of practical project ideas to put those names on, however.